balancer/balancer-v2-monorepo/pkg/deployments/README.md

 This package contains the addresses and ABIs of all Balancer V2 deployed contracts, for mainnet and various test networks.
 Artifacts are found in the [`deployed`](./deployed) directory, where each subdirectory represents a network.

 Note that some protocol contracts are created dynamically: for example, `WeightedPool` contracts are deployed by the canonical `WeightedPoolFactory`.
 The ABIs of these contracts are stored in the [`extra-abis`](./extra-abis) directory, but their addresses are not.
-Those should be instead retrieved by querying the on-chain state, or processing emitted events.
+Those can be retrieved by querying the on-chain state, or processing emitted events.

 ## Overview